david-andrew/dewy-lang/docs/src/loops.md

 Lastly you can sandwich `loop` between two blocks using two `do` keywords (one before the first block, and one after the loop condition).
 This will give you a block executed before the condition and a block executed after the condition

-**NOTE:** the syntax for do-loop-do is still being finalized, and may change from this example
+> Note: the syntax for do-loop-do is still being finalized, and may change from this example

 ```dewy
 i = 0